scaleoutsean/solidfire-linux/README.md

 - SolidFire Storage VIP cannot be changed, and neither can unique Cluster ID (`mn4y`, above).
 Volume Name (`kvm01`) can be changed, but Volume ID (359) cannot. `lun-0` is a partitionless volume (`mkfs.ext4 /dev/sdb`).
 So if you don't change volume name, device name from the fstab example above won't change.
 - For periodic discard, and discard of non-ext4 filesystems, see [Archlinux Wiki](https://wiki.archlinux.org/index.php/Solid_state_drive)

+### Linux Driver Updates for NetApp HCI (Compute) Nodes

+This are my unofficial notes.
+Please verify with your NetApp account team if you want to know the official version.
+#### Installation

+General approach (example for Mellanox NIC(s) on the H410C and H615C):

+- Check the latest NetApp HCI drivers (login for support site required) and with that find the latest f/w for your system and NIC.
+Pay attention - H615C and H410C may each support a different Mellanox Lx4 firmware version, although the both use the same chip
+- Now with this firmware version information go to NVIDIA/Mellanox driver downloads and start looking from newer Ethernet drivers for Linux.
+Driver Release Notes contain the information about recommended and supported NIC f/w
+- Do the same for the Intel NIC (if applicable, such as on the H410C)
+- Update NIC f/w first and then install a matching Linux NIC driver
+- If you install a Mellanox driver that's very new and does not support f/w you have, it may offer to upgrade firmware.
+If you want to us the NetApp-supplied f/w, decline this offer and install a driver that supports the f/w you want to use

+#### Update

+You can update compute node firmware (including BIOS, BMC drivers and the rest) from NetApp HCI NDE or manually.
+If another OS (such as Linux) is already installed, you'd probably want to upgrade f/w without NDE.

+When NetApp HCI releases a f/w upgrade in a new NDE version, you could get the f/w from the HCI Compute ISO or download it from the NVIDIA/Mellanox Web site, use the MFT utility to upgrade firmware and finally, and finally install one of Linux drivers that support that f/w.
+If you don't have any issues, better don't upgrade (considering that Linux OS can still change its routing or NIC names during routine maintenance operations).

+In theory, if Linux is installed on the second internal disk, disk #1 (not disk #0, where NetApp HCI Bootstrap OS is installed in the case of NetApp HCI with VMware), you may be able to update BIOS, BMC and other f/w from NetApp NDE, while leaving Linux in place (on disk #1).
+This is how it works for ESXi, but it's not explicitly supported with Linux.
+It should work, though.

 ## Demo Videos